SteveJustin1963/16.6-tecBRAIN/README.md

 - 8x8 LED matrix addon to make emoji shapes or a mouth or eye animated image
 - Make a animatronic head that has head movement and incorporates the eyes, ears and mouth parts

-We will roll this all into the https://github.com/SteveJustin1963/tec-BOT and others

 ## Piezo rx

 ## Piezo tx